Ante-237/alu-shell/processes_and_signals/README.md

 2 -> check just processes running with bash
 3 -> list running process pid for bash only
-4 -> outputs text while sleeping in a while infinity loop
+4 -> outputs text while sleeping in a while infinity loop 5 -> finding and killing a process with a known name